oneapi-src/oneCCL/_sources/env-variables.rst

    * - <value>
      - Description
    * - ``1``
      - Uses compute kernels to transfer data across GPUs for the ``ALLGATHERV`` collective.
+The default value.
    * - ``0``
      - Uses copy engines to transfer data across GPUs for the ``ALLGATHERV`` collective.
-The default value.

 **Description**

-Set this environment variable to enable compute kernels for the ``ALLGATHERV`` collective using device (GPU) buffers.
+Set this environment variable to enable compute kernels that pipeline data transfers across tiles in the same GPU with data transfers across different GPUs,  for the ``ALLGATHERV ``collective using device (GPU) buffers.